Gnetum: Uses

 Many Gnetum species are edible, with the seeds being roasted, and the foliage used as a leaf vegetable.
 The plant is harvested and yields a useful fiber.
 There is no sense of danger in consuming the fruit or the seeds.

 There is also a study done on the plant to see if it has any medicinal properties, finding some anti-coagulation effects due to its stilbenoid content.
 The family Gnetaceae is well known as a rich source of plant-derived stilbenoids as well as Cyperaceae, Dipterocarpaceae, Fabaceae, and Vitaceae.

 Conservation

 Some species of Gnetum are in danger of dying out.
 The habitats are being removed with the trees being cut down to create industry.
-The tropical rainforest are being destroyed so many of the species are going extinct such as Gnetum oxycarpum.
+The tropical rainforests are being destroyed so many of the species are going extinct such as Gnetum oxycarpum.
 The rainforests are being torn down and being turned into farmland.
 Gnetum live in only a small part of the rainforest.